enso-org/enso-archive/doc/syntax/specification/syntax.md

 ### Type Signatures
-Enso allows users to provide explicit type signatures for values through use of the type attribution operator `:`.
+Enso allows users to provide explicit type signatures for values through use of the type ascription operator `:`.
 The expression `a : b` says that the value `a` has the type `b` attributed to it.

 ```ruby